MassimoChiarella/number-guessing-game/README.md

 # number-guessing-game
-A random number guessing game made in python
+A guessing game made in python wherein the program chooses a random number between 1 and 100 then prompts the user to guess it.
+Depending on the number that the user inputs, the program will tell them whether their guess is too low or high and prompt them to guess again.
+Once the user guesses the correct number, a message will be displayed congratulating them and the program ends.